Today’s Quote: “Never sacrifice what you want most for what you want in the moment.” -Unknown

 So this is not me trying to be all higher-than-anybody.
 (Trust me, I am the idiot of all idiots).
 This is just me, forming an opinion (nothing scriptural), based on a lot of what I see- and trying to put a very simplistic, human explanation on something very complex and divine.

-Ok, now that I’ve spent three paragraphs defending my explanation, let’s get back to the question:
+Ok, now that I’ve given you a three-paragraph disclaimer, let’s get back to the question:

 How do ungodly relationships that have sunken below their short-term fun, survive in the long run?